ros2/design/articles/055_ros_parameter_design.md

 Adding support for arrays in the interface is relatively straight forward.
 It slightly increases the complexity of the API for users, but can support several use cases.
 A use case for arrays of numbers is expressing a matrix or vector, addressing each position in a matrix by some sort of row-column naming scheme can get very cumbersome.

+### Predeclared interface to support static checking/validation.

+The ability to declare an API which can help with static checks and prevent logical errors which arrise from setting the wrong parameter based on a typo.
+The node could enforce this by rejecting unexpected names, but there are some cases where knowing the expected parameter names would be useful for developer tools.